The Bachelor (Australian TV series) season 1: Episode 11

-Finally, over to the Adelaide Hills, in South Australia, to meet Ali's parents and brother.
+Finally, they headed over to the Adelaide Hills, in South Australia, to meet Ali's parents and brother.
 Tim was excited to see Ali again and stated he loved her radiating energy.
 Ali took Tim to a small German township called Hahndorf where they shared one huge hotdog German style and couldn't finish it.
-Ali told Tim her parents had never approved of any ex-boyfriends she brought home previously for them to meet and she was very anxious as she wanted their approval.
-Ali's dad and Tim went for a chat in the garden and he asked Tim what had happened to Ali's leg when she had the accident in Broome.
+Ali told Tim her parents had never approved of any ex-boyfriends she brought home previously for them to meet, and she was very anxious as she wanted their approval.
+Ali's dad and Tim went for a chat in the garden, and he asked Tim what had happened to Ali's leg when she had the accident in Broome.
 Later, Ali's parents had a private chat with her and asked her how she felt about Tim and what would she say if he asked for her hand in marriage.
 Ali's dad was happy to see his daughter so taken by Tim and thought they made a really good match.